Section 179 deduction: does my vehicle qualify?

 Size, style, and seating matter

-• Double-Check Your GVWR – Model is important.
+• Double-check Your GVWR – Model is important.
 For example, a crew-cab version of one vehicle may meet the Heavy GVWR requirement, while the extended cab version of the same model does not, placing it in the Light category.
-Upgrading to the Heavy model may offer the advantage of larger first year tax deductions for the vehicle.
+Upgrading to the Heavy model may offer the advantage of larger first-year tax deductions for the vehicle.

 Get help with Section 179 vehicles